GibbyGecko/CompRobo_FSM_Team_15/README.md

 Each tick, the FSM first checks the collision-avoidance transition (both side bumpers, or the keyboard flag), then the emergency stop via `EmergencyStopNode.bump_state`, and only then runs the current behavior.
 Progress through the square is read from the node's own `sides_completed` counter.

 We chose this over rewriting all behaviors in one node so each file stays a standalone, testable node with its own `main().
-This also made creating the FSM much easier and made tuning each behavior much more conveinient
+This also made creating the FSM much easier and made tuning each behavior much more convenient

 Capabilities and limitations:
 - The FSM is a fixed sequence with no transitions back.
 - Wall following never exits.
 - The robot must start facing a wall more than about 1.5 m away.